 Welcome to Cornell!

+To those who have been accepted to a graduate program at Cornell, congratuations and welcome!
 We are excited that you will be joining us in beautiful Ithaca, New York this August!

 The Graduate School’s Orientation for new Fall 2018 students is Monday, August 20 from 8:30am to noon in Bailey Hall.

 We invite new graduate and professional students to learn more about Cornell graduate requirements and resources, meet President Martha Pollack and Dean Barbara Knuth, and be welcomed by our current graduate and professional students (both in person and through a special video, Graduate Students, Graduate Stories, where you will learn first-hand from our students about their experiences and advice for success).
 You will learn about our Graduate and Professional Student Assembly (GPSA), have the opportunity to talk with representatives from over 60 organizations (campus, student, and community-based) at our resource fair, and pick up your Cornell ID card.
 Light brunch will be available during the morning.

 The goal of Orientation is simple: We want to warmly welcome you to campus and help you become a member of new communities of scholars, researchers, and peers.
 You will also learn about graduate study at Cornell along with expectations and tips for success as a new graduate student.
 We will introduce you to valuable resources and services to help you throughout your time at Cornell.
 Our orientation does not replace your Field orientation program but will supplement it and help you experience the benefits of being in a larger, interdisciplinary community.
 Please consult your field's website for field, college, and program-specific orientation programs.